w3c/wot-usecases/REQUIREMENTS/geolocation-requirements.md

 Certain applications need additional information in addition to location, such as orientation (useful for AR rendering) or velocity (useful when tracking a moving vehicle).
+This may also include dynamic locations, paths and historical locations.

 #### Technical Needs: